The Mouth Biome

 Why I Swapped My Blue Mouthwash for Bacteria: A 90-Day Austin Tech Guy's Experiment

-About ninety days ago, I was sitting in a dentist's chair here in Austin when my hygienist mentioned, almost as an afterthought, that my favorite stinging blue mouthwash was basically the equivalent of napalming a forest to get rid of a few weeds.
-It kills the bad stuff, sure, but it also incinerates the 'good guys'—the beneficial bacteria that actually keep your breath from smelling like a tech server room on a Friday afternoon.
+I was sitting in a dentist's chair here in Austin back in early March when my hygienist mentioned, almost as an afterthought, that my favorite stinging blue mouthwash was basically the equivalent of napalming a forest to get rid of a few weeds.

+It kills the bad stuff, sure, but it also incinerates the 'good guys'—the beneficial bacteria that actually keep your breath from smelling like a server room on a Friday afternoon.
 As someone who spends way too much time debugging code and reading ingredient labels during lunch, that casual comment sent me down an eighteen-month rabbit hole.
 I realized I wasn't just cleaning my teeth; I was destroying an ecosystem.

-Before we dive into my 90-day experiment with oral probiotics, a quick heads-up: this site uses affiliate links.
-If you decide to try one of these products through the links here, I earn a commission at no extra cost to you.
-I’ve personally tested every single one of these during my quest to turn my mouth into a thriving garden rather than a sterile wasteland.
-Full transparency is the only way I roll.
-Also, I have zero medical training and I’m definitely not a doctor.
-I’m just a guy in tech who got obsessed with his mouth’s microbiome.
+This site uses affiliate links, meaning if you decide to buy something through them, I earn a commission at no extra cost to you.
+I’ve personally tested every product I mention during my quest to turn my mouth into a garden rather than a sterile wasteland.
+Full transparency: I have zero medical training and I’m definitely not a doctor.
+I’m just a guy in tech who got obsessed with his microbiome.
 Always chat with your own dentist before you start terraforming your gums based on my experience.

-The 90-Day Beta Test: My ProDentim Experience
+The 90-Day Beta Test: My Experience with ProDentim

 Why I’m Not Going Back to the Blue Stuff

 Maintaining a microbiome is a lot like maintaining a sourdough starter—you can’t just ignore it and expect it to stay healthy.
 I’ve realized that oral health isn't about killing everything; it's about supporting the right players.
 My teeth feel smoother, my gums are less reactive, and I don't feel the need to 'napalm' my mouth every morning just to feel clean.
 It’s a more holistic, 'slow tech' approach to hygiene that actually makes sense when you look at the biology of it.
+I've spent the last 18 months reading everything I could find, and the shift from sterilizing my mouth to seeding it has been the single biggest change in my routine.

-If you're ready to stop the scorched earth policy and start gardening your mouth, I’d highly recommend starting with a 90-day trial of your own.
-ProDentim is the one I’d put my money on if you want the best results, but the most important thing is just to stop killing the good guys.
+If you're ready to stop the scorched earth policy and start gardening your mouth, I’d highly recommend starting with a trial of your own.
+ProDentim is the one I’d put my money on if you want the best results, as it’s the only one that truly changed my 'morning breath' metrics.
+But honestly, the most important thing is just to stop killing the good guys.
 Your mouth is an ecosystem—treat it like one.
+And seriously, talk to your dentist.
+They might think you're a bit of a nerd for asking about specific bacterial strains, but your gums will probably thank you for it in the long run.